1891 Martinique hurricane: Meteorological history

+Climate researcher Michael Chenoweth's 2014 study proposes an expansion of the cyclone's track back to August 16, with the system beginning as a tropical storm but intensifying into a hurricane on the next day.
+His study also argues that the storm became stronger than indicated in HURDAT, peaking as a Category 4 hurricane with maximum sustained winds of 140 mph (220 km/h) and a minimum pressure of 947 mbar as it struck Martinique.
+Although Chenoweth's track mostly followed the official HURDAT track from August 18 to August 21, his study concludes that the cyclone turned westward at Crooked Island and avoided most of the Bahamas.
+After reaching near the coast of Cuba on August 24, the storm curved northwestward and struck near the same location in Florida but as a tropical storm.
+However, these changes have not yet been officially included in HURDAT.

 Impact

 On Martinique, the storm struck the east side of the island at about 6:00 pm.
 Throughout the storm, frequent lightning occurred.
 Houses, crops and trees across the entire island were obliterated.
 Especially, the loss of coffee, sugar and cotton crops had a large effect on Martinique's economy.
-At Ducos, it is noted that only four homes remained following the storm, and at St. Pierre, at least 34 people lost their lives.
+In Ducos, it is noted that only four homes remained following the storm, and at Saint-Pierre, at least 34 people lost their lives.
+The latter experienced the worst damage on the island in monetary terms, totaling nearly 12.2 million francs (just over $2.33 million).
 At Fort de France, the main part of the hospital collapsed, crushing to death two artillery men.
 Also, a military camp in Balata was destroyed, where houses comprising the campus suffered from severe roof damage.
 A number of soldiers there sustained injuries from airborne wood blanks and beams.
 All vessels at harbors were lost during the hurricane.
+Communications between Fort de France and elsewhere on Martinique experienced severe disruptions.

-Initially, the total number of fatalities was placed at sixty.
+Initially, the total number of fatalities on Martinique was placed at sixty.
 Later, 118 were reported dead in coastal locations alone.
 Even after the storm, finding an exact number of casualties was difficult because all roads in and out of interior sections of the island were impassable, blocked by downed trees and large amounts of washed out soil and rock.
 For a final death toll, the August 1891 Monthly Weather Review states that 700 perished in the storm.
-However, some newspapers report that the passage of the cyclone resulted in at least 1,000 deaths in Martinique.
+However, some newspapers report that the passage of the cyclone resulted in at least 1,000 deaths in Martinique, many of which occurred due to poor hygienic conditions on the island.
+A report presented to the Chamber of Deputies also noted that "the shock [on the night of the hurricane] was such that most women who were still pregnant gave birth to stillborns."
 Additionally, another 1,000 people sustained injuries of one form or another as a direct result of the cyclone.
 Total damage is estimated at $10 million (1891 USD).

-Elsewhere, when the hurricane passed north of Grand Turk, three people drowned on the island, and there was some damage to small houses and shipping vessels.
-In the U.S. State of Florida, it hit near Homestead as a minimal hurricane, blowing boats onshore near present-day Cutler, though due to lack of observations near the landfall location its impact in the state is largely unknown.